Drumil59/Vortex-Skeleton/README.md

 **Vortex-Skeleton** is a modular web security scanning framework built for **penetration testers, security researchers, and bug bounty hunters**.
-It provides a flexible and extensible architecture for performing **automated vulnerability assessments (VAPT)** against modern web applications and APIs.
+It provides a flexible and extensible architecture for performing **automated vulnerability assessments (VAPT)** against modern web applications.

 The framework is designed with a **plugin-based detection engine**, enabling rapid integration of new vulnerability checks and custom security testing modules.